JoshCaravaggio/CIS2750/readme.md

-# GEDCOM Web App
+# GEDCOM Web Application
 ## by Josh Caravaggio for CIS2750 W18

-## Overview
+### Overview

 Final Course Grade: 87%

-Node.js web application with a C backend for data processing, as well as integration with a MySQL DB for storing genealogical family & individual data
+Node.js web application with a C backend for data processing, as well as integration with a MySQL DB for storing genealogical family & individual data.

-### Purpose

 GEDCOM is a standard for geneaological data that allows information about families, the individuals those families are comprised of, the relationships between them and other information to be held